JanHerca/urantiapedia/output/wikijs/en/article/Jacques_Dupont/Meditation.md

 But let us remember that we all will actualise our love dream with our divine guide; rarely during this life, but generally in the after-life.
 Then will we forever be one with him who knows everything.

 It behooves us therefore, in order to get closer to this perfect guide, to cultivate perfection in all our attitudes—therefore to approach this divine guide, it pertains to us to look for perfection throughout our actions.
-There, our free will is confronted with this choice: to listen, or not to listen, to this little voice which, at any crossroads, tells us: “This is the way”; —the love way—which ripens the spirit fruits which are: _loving service, unselfish devotion, courageous loyalty, sincere fairness, enlightened honesty, undying hope, confiding trust, merciful ministry, unfailing goodness, forgiving tolerance, and enduring peace_.
-[UB 193:2.2](/en/The_Urantia_Book/193#p2_2)
+There, our free will is confronted with this choice: to listen, or not to listen, to this little voice which, at any crossroads, tells us: “This is the way”; —the love way—which ripens the spirit fruits which are: _loving service, unselfish devotion, courageous loyalty, sincere fairness, enlightened honesty, undying hope, confiding trust, merciful ministry, unfailing goodness, forgiving tolerance, and enduring peace_. <a id="a73_645"></a>[UB 193:2.2](/en/The_Urantia_Book/193#p2_2)

-“The kingdorn of God is within you,” said Jesus, and since God is love, it is obvious that _[L]ove is the highest motivation which man may utilize in his universe ascent_.
-[UB 196:3.29](/en/The_Urantia_Book/196#p3_29)
+“The kingdorn of God is within you,” said Jesus, and since God is love, it is obvious that _[L]ove is the highest motivation which man may utilize in his universe ascent_. <a id="a75_172"></a>[UB 196:3.29](/en/The_Urantia_Book/196#p3_29)

 “Genuine religion is an adventure personally lived, and not easy to impart through words.
 It is the love story between the creature and his Creator...
 Finally a religion is but the outline of the way covered by a soul to her truth.”
 (Quotation from an unknown author.)

 > _And neither Adjuster nor mortal can attain that unique goal without the full co-operation and faithful help of the other.
-This extraordinary partnership is one of the most engrossing and amazing of all the cosmic phenomena of this universe age._ [UB 112:7.11](/en/The_Urantia_Book/112#p7_11)
+This extraordinary partnership is one of the most engrossing and amazing of all the cosmic phenomena of this universe age._ <a id="a79_249"></a>[UB 112:7.11](/en/The_Urantia_Book/112#p7_11)

 The urge to participate and belong, which is a natural urge, continues through our whole life: One first belongs with family, then to a mate, to a social group, and to society as a whole.
 But even in the best of circumstances, the urge to belong is never fully satisfied.
-We better become conscious that we exclusively belong to God only. _... in him we all live and move and have our being._ [[UB 1:5.16](/en/The_Urantia_Book/1#p5_16); [UB 2:1.11](/en/The_Urantia_Book/2#p1_11); [UB 105:2.11](/en/The_Urantia_Book/105#p2_11)]
+We better become conscious that we exclusively belong to God only. _... in him we all live and move and have our being._ <a id="a81_393"></a>[[UB 1:5.16](/en/The_Urantia_Book/1#p5_16); <a id="a81_437"></a>[UB 2:1.11](/en/The_Urantia_Book/2#p1_11); <a id="a81_480"></a>[UB 105:2.11](/en/The_Urantia_Book/105#p2_11)]

 Our dream in this life is nevertheless to actualise that dream with our life-time partner, but no human partner can ever compete with the divine presence within, our Thought Adjuster, who individualises our Father's love forever—he is God.